JW6VJA - IOTA EU-026

 - 2012-08-10 to 2012-08-12 (with JW6TMA)

 QSL info is direct/mail or via the bureau to LA6VJA.
 Bureau cards should be addressed to JW6VJA via LA6VJA as the LA bureau handles incoming JW cards for callsigns normally located on the mainland.
+From January 1, 2017 I will no longer process bureau QSL cards.

 No card is sent until a request for a QSL card is received either by direct mail (not by email) or via the QSL bureau.
 QSL processing is up-to-date with cards being shipped to the bureau each month and direct cards being answered within a few days after their arrival.